TeachBooks/mirror_mude_book/book/time_series/stationarity.md

 ## How to "stationarize" a time series?

 In general, there are five ways to make a non-stationary time series to a stationary one.
 They are known as transformation methods.
-An important requirement is that such transformation in regular, or admissible, meaning that a back-transformation is possible.
+An important requirement is that such transformation is regular, or admissible, meaning that a back-transformation is possible.

 These methods are: